polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 ./target/release/node-template --dev
 ```

-Now it is it time to interact with our new Proof of Existence module!
+Now it is it time to interact with our new Proof of Existence pallet!